Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 For an illustration, consider the relation $R(x,y,z) \equiv (x=1) \land (y=z)$.
 Let us consider the full set of 2-clauses implied by $R(x,y,z)$, i.e.,

 where (naturally) clauses such as $(\neg y \lor z)$ could also be written $(y \to z)$.
-Then $G_R$ is a clique, since every pair of variables is involved in some 2-clause.
+Observe that every pair of variables is involved in some 2-clause and this 2-clause forbids some pair of values for the variables (e.g., the clause $(x \lor \neg y)$ forbids $(x,y) = (0,1)$).
+Consequently, $G_R$ is a clique.
 (Indeed, for the readers familiar with the term Gaifman graph from the literature, if $R$ is bijunctive then the Gaifman graph $G_R$ is precisely the Gaifman graph of the 2-CNF formula consisting of all 2-clauses implied by $R(X)$.)
 The arrow graph $H_R$ contains the arcs $(2,3)$ and $(3,2)$, due to the last two clauses.
 On the other hand, despite the 2-clauses $(y \to x)$ and $(z \to x)$ being valid in $R(x,y,z)$, $H_R$ does not contain arcs $(2,1)$ or $(3,1)$ since they are only implied by the assignment $(x=1)$.